it happened so fast,

 Context:

-Years ago, I was walking home one night when a man approached me.
+Years ago, I was walking home at night when a man approached me.
 I had my music in, and I wasn't paying much attention.
 I remember immediately thinking "oh shit" because I realized we were alone on the street together.
 I was wearing a skirt, and I appeared visibly as a trans woman at the time.
 He stepped right in front of me, and I remember first that he offered to pay me for sex.
 I said no. He then groped me.
 I don't remember much other than I was able to get away from him by walking around and into the street.

-I refused to stop walking alone at night after that out of stubbornness, but it was also never the same.
+I refused to stop walking alone at night after that out of stubbornness, but it was never quite the same.
 I felt so much anxiety afterward that if I talked about what had happened in public settings, people would tell me it wasn't a big deal or that I made it up.

 That made talking about if feel worse than keeping it in.